PGL50/stock-analysis/README.md

             End If
         Next j
 ```
-### I used tickerIndex as the looping variable for the outer loop (see above) so in the instructions where it said to increase the tickerIndex, the "Next tickerIndex" code line does that automatically.
+### I used tickerIndex as the looping variable for the outer loop (see above 2a) so in the instructions where it said to increase the tickerIndex, the "Next tickerIndex" code line does that automatically.

 ```VB
  For tickerIndex = 0 To 11